RushabhReddy/SpaceShooter/README.md

-# CPPND: Space Shooter Game
+# Space Shooter Game

-This project is a thrilling game inspired by the classic 2D shoot 'em up genre.
-The player's objective is to eliminate the enemy before it reaches the other side.
-The player has five chances to succeed before losing the game.
+This project is an exciting game that draws inspiration from the beloved 2D shoot 'em up genre.
+The main goal of the player is to eliminate the enemy before it reaches the opposite side of the screen.
+The player's performance is measured by five chances to succeed, with the game ending if they fail to do so.

 ## Game Instructions